ECCC-MSC/open-data/faq/readme.md

 http://dd.meteo.gc.ca/meteocode/geodata/

-Please, note that there is no shapefile including all the possible regions for a warning.
-Each warning can cover a different region and sub-region, depending of the nature and extend of the warning.
-This is why the polygon is included in each of the CAP file, has described in the README file here:
+Please, note that there is no shapefile which includes all the possible regions for a given warning.
+Any warning can cover multiple regions and sub-regions, depending of the nature and extent of the warning.
+This is why the polygon is included in each of the CAP files, as described in the README file here:

 http://dd.meteo.gc.ca/alerts/doc/README_CAP.txt

 ## I do not see a condition under the corresponding element of the Citypage XML file

-Some weather stations are automatic and do not report the current condition.
+Some weather stations are automatic (unmanned) and do not report the current condition.
 If you look to the corresponding page on our web site, for example Edmonton, you will see that it is written <em>Not observed</em> for the condition, see:

 http://weather.gc.ca/city/pages/ab-50_metric_e.html

 This is why there is no icon or condition reported in the corresponding Citypage XML file.

-## Can I have access and use to the icons displayed in the Citypage XML product?
+## Can I have access and use of icons displayed in the Citypage XML product?

 These icons are covered by the standard Environment Canada Terms and Conditions: https://www.canada.ca/en/transparency/terms.html
-If you want to make a commercial usage of these icons, you can not use it without explicit consent.
+To make a commercial usage of these icons, you must obtain prior explicit consent.

-You can download all the EC weather icons by using the following URL: http://meteo.gc.ca/weathericons/NN.gif
+You can download all ECCC weather icons from the following URL: http://meteo.gc.ca/weathericons/NN.gif

-where NN is a number included between 00 and 45.
+where NN is a number between 00 and 45.

 You can also create your own icons using WMO World Weather Symbols.
 See <em>A complete set of WMO weather symbols in SVG with full metadata and fallback PNGs</em> at this address: